imapsync/imapsync/README.md

      --nomixfolders      : Do not merge folders when host1 is case-sensitive while host2 is not (like Exchange).
-Only the first similar folder is synced (ex: with Sent SENT sent on host1 only Sent will be synced to host2).
+Only the first similar folder is synced (example: with folders "Sent", "SENT" and "sent"
+                           on host1 only "Sent" will be synced to host2).

      --skipemptyfolders  : Empty host1 folders are not created on host2.